voyagermesh/voyager/docs/concepts/ingress-types/loadbalancer.md

 # LoadBalancer

 In `LoadBalancer` type Ingress, HAProxy pods are exposed via a LoadBalancer type Kubernetes service named `voyager-${ingress-name}`.
 You can apply the `ingress.appscode.com/type: LoadBalancer` annotation on a Ingress object to enable this type of Ingress.
 This is also the default type for Ingress objects.
-So, this annotaion is not required to enable this type.
+So, this annotation is not required to enable this type.

 ## How It Works